trooney/PDODblibBundle/README.md

 FYI - Doctrine Test Suite
 =========================

 Doctrine2's test suite does not allow you to add database drivers on the fly.
-If you want to test this package, modify `Doctrine/DBAL/Driver/DriverManager::$_driverMap` as follows:
+If you want to test this package, modify `Doctrine/DBAL/Driver/DriverManager::$_driverMap`:

 ```php
 final class DriverManager